-- Login once to a given Version Manager client (Desktop, Web, Eclipse RIDE, and Visual Studio RIDE) and not have to login again during that client session, even when switching between project databases. - Login to Serena TeamTrack (SBM) or the Version Manager Web client and not have to login to the other if you launch it as well.
+- Login once to a given Version Manager client (Desktop, Web, Eclipse RIDE, and Visual Studio RIDE) and not have to login again during that client session, even when switching between project databases.

+- Login to SBM or the Version Manager Web client and not have to login to the other if you launch it as well.

 - SSO/CAC does not work with the command-line interface (CLI).
 If SSO/CAC is the first login source, the CLI will attempt to use the next login source.
 If no other login sources are specified, the CLI command will fail. - For clients that support dialogs, a Login dialog box appears if SSO/CAC is set as your login source.
 Canceling, or failing, the login from this dialog box cancels the login operation.
 Additional login sources are NOT searched and you cannot log into the project database or project. - To use SSO from the Version Manager Web client, you must configure both the project databases AND the servlets to use SSO.
-See Chapter 9, "Configuring Serena Single Sign On (SSO)" on page 163. - This login source requires a Serena Single Sign On server to authenticate against.
-See Chapter 9, "Configuring Serena Single Sign On (SSO)" on page 163. - No other active login source should appear before SSO/CAC if SSO/CAC is the active login source. - LDAP and VLOGIN will not work if SSO/CAC is selected. - Any active login sources below SSO/CAC will apply only to CLI. - All other login sources will be cleared when you select SSO/CAC, but you can then select the fall-through login source(s) that will apply only to CLI.
+See Chapter 10, "Configuring Single Sign On (SSO)" on page 157. - This login source requires a SSO Server to authenticate against.
+See Chapter 10, "Configuring Single Sign On (SSO)" on page 157. - No other active login source should appear before SSO/CAC if SSO/CAC is the active login source. - LDAP and VLOGIN will not work if SSO/CAC is selected. - Any active login sources below SSO/CAC will apply only to CLI. - All other login sources will be cleared when you select SSO/CAC, but you can then select the fall-through login source(s) that will apply only to CLI. - VCS ID The user's PVCS ID, which Version Manager derives from the value of the VCSID environment variable.
+The directive for this option is LogIn=VCSID.